blepore/AzureNotes/CreateOwnLaasoCluster.md

  	- genevaKeyVaultRG
 	- genevaIdentity
 	- genevaCertificate
- - Hydration information - used to copy metadata/data from Blob into cluster
+ - Hydration information (Optional) - used to copy metadata/data from Blob into cluster
  	- hydrationKeyVault
  	- hydrationKeyVaultRG
  	- hydrationKeyVaultIdentity